 The analysis in this study uses a scaled version of each asset class in the SCF+ in order to match aggregates from the Financial Accounts of the Federal Reserve (FA) and the National Income and Product Accounts (NIPA).
-This is common in the literature (e.g., Feiveson and Sabelhaus 2019, Mian, Straub and Sufi 2021b, Bauluz and Meyer 2021), and is also the central goal of the Distributional Financial Accounts (e.g., Batty, Bricker, Briggs, Friedman, Nemschoff, Nielsen, Sommer and Volz 2020).
+This is common in the literature (e.g., Feiveson and Sabelhaus (2019), Mian, Straub and Sufi (2021b), Bauluz and Meyer (2021)), and is also the central goal of the Distributional Financial Accounts (e.g., Batty et al. (2020)).

-This is accomplished by distributing the aggregate wealth in each asset class and year reported in the FA to each birth-cohort income group in the SCF+ according to the share of the asset class held in the SCF+ in that year by the birth-cohort income group.
-Formally, let $\omega{jt}^c = \frac{A{jt}^c}{A_j^c}$ be the share of asset class c held by group j in year t, where A is the asset as measured in the SCF+.
-Then $W{it}^c = \omega{it}^c \cdot W_t^c$, where W_t^c is the aggregate wealth in asset class c in year t reported in the FA.
+This is accomplished by distributing the aggregate wealth in each asset class and year reported in the FA to each birth-cohort-income group in the SCF+ according to the share of the asset class held in the SCF+ in that year by the birth-cohort-income group.
+Formally, let $\omega{jt}^c = \frac{A{jt}^c}{A_t^c}$ be the share of asset class c held by group j in year t, where A is the asset as measured in the SCF+.
+Then $W{jt}^c = \omega{jt}^c W_t^c$, where W_t^c is the aggregate wealth in asset class c in year t reported in the FA.

 There are two key reasons for scaling the SCF+ to match the FA: it helps to ensure that aggregate changes in wealth approximate what is reported in the FA, and it helps ensure that asset portfolio shares in the SCF+ match the aggregates in the FA.
 Kuhn, Schularick and Steins (2020) have an extensive discussion on how well the SCF+ matches aggregates; the SCF+ matches aggregates quite well, but the portfolio composition can be different.
-The differences between the SCF and the Financial Accounts is the subject of a large literature, with Feiveson and Sabelhaus (2019) and Batty, Bricker, Briggs, Friedman, Nemschoff, Nielsen, Sommer and Volz (2020) containing excellent detailed discussions.
+The differences between the SCF and the Financial Accounts is the subject of a large literature, with Feiveson and Sabelhaus (2019) and Batty et al. (2020) containing excellent detailed discussions.

 In order to ensure that aggregate saving to income ratios from the analysis approximate the aggregate private saving to national income ratio from the NIPA, the methodology used here also scales income in the SCF+ to match national income as reported in NIPA.
-As before, this is accomplished by distributing national income to each birth-cohort income group according to the share of income in the SCF+ reported in that year.10
+As before, this is accomplished by distributing national income to each birth-cohort-income group according to the share of income in the SCF+ reported in that year.9 original wealth and income variables from the SCF+.

-This scaling exercise is done to match aggregates, and as a result total saving and total income across all birth-cohort income groups match those reported in the NIPA.
-However, a robustness exercise reported in Section V.iii. shows that the main results of the study are similar if we use the original wealth and income variables from the SCF+.
 The cross-sectional differences in saving rates across the income distribution, for example, are similar whether we scale to match aggregates or use the original SCF+ data.

+This scaling exercise is done to match aggregates, and as a result total saving and total income across all birth-cohort-income groups match those reported in the NIPA.
+However, a robustness exercise reported in Section 5.3 shows that the main results of the study are similar if we use the